numberly/appnexus-client/README.rst

 Retrieving report data has 3 steps:

 1. Creating a report
-2. Check if the report is ready to download
+2. Checking if the report is ready to download
-3. Download the report
+3. Downloading the report

 .. code-block:: python